 Mobirise Website Builder

 Counter-steering is often mis-described as steering left to go right, and right to go left.
 This is misleading, if you look at the handlebar angle in a long left bend you will see if turned to the left like you wound expect.
 However - to initiate bike lean on the approach to a corner, a rider must steer, momentarily, the opposite way to tilt the bike.
 This works, because in a straight line, the weight of the bike is directly over the tyre contact patch with the road.
 To lean the bike, you need to move the bottom of the bike to one side.
 In the case of a left corner, you will need to steer right.
 This will move the tyre contact patch to the right making the bike lean to the left, setting it up for a left corner.
 During a corner the rider will hold the angle of lean until exiting the corner where more left steering input will stand the bike back up.

 To put another way.
 Steering inputs are constantly used to balance the bike.
 To corner, the bike must be momentarily unbalanced to make it lean.
-It is easier to do that to describe, but by understanding this method of bike control a rider can adjust the line of a bike if a corner tightens up and they are running wide, or if there is an obstacle in the road needing to be avoided.
+It is easier to do than to describe in writing, but by understanding this method of bike control a rider can adjust the line of a bike if a corner tightens up and they are running wide, or if there is an obstacle in the road needing to be avoided.

+Mobirise Website Builder